sbt/sbt-pgp/README.md

-# GPG Plugin
+# PGP Plugin

-This plugin aims to provide GPG signing for XSBT (SBT 0.11+ versions).
-The plugin currently uses the command line GPG process.
+This plugin aims to provide PGP signing for XSBT (SBT 0.11+ versions).
+The plugin currently uses the command line GPG process with the option to use the Bouncy Castle java security library for PGP.

 ## Usage